a.) Stanislaus State Graduate Application - www.calstate.edu/apply ($55 fee)

 Can I Take Only a Few Courses Each Semester?

 Many of our students take courses on a part-time basis.
 Generally, we advise students to complete a minimum of two courses per semester.
 Students can take fewer units if they prefer.
 The 16 weeks of student teaching must be completed on a full-time basis.

 How Long Is Student Teaching?
 Who Finds the School?
 Do We Get Paid for Student Teaching?

 Student teaching is 16 weeks long and takes place the last semester of the program.
 The University finds the placement for the student teacher.
 Whenever possible, our goal is to place all student teachers in schools in the towns where they live.
 Student teachers are not paid and must pay tuition for the student teaching units and supervision.

 Do You Have Paid Internships?

 Yes.
-CSU Stanislaus has intern agreements with most school districts in San Joaquin, Stanislaus and Merced Counties.
+Stanislaus State has intern agreements with most school districts in San Joaquin, Stanislaus and Merced Counties.
 Intern teachers do not complete student teaching; their paid intern teaching replaces student teaching.
 Students who are hired as long-term substitutes may obtain pay and credit for student teaching at the same time.

 Do You Offer Assistance in Passing the CSET and RICA Exams?